2012 & 2016 Olympian - United States

 In Spring of 2016, USA Swimming invited the world's best to compete in historically a U.S. only event, the US National Open Water Championship.
 For foreign athletes it would be an opportunity to qualify athletes for the FINA Olympic Open Water (last chance) meet and bring together Olympic qualifiers to the United States in Miromar Lakes, FL.
 Haley added a Silver medal in the 5k race that was so close to Gold that it took event organizers over a half an hour to piece together the ending.

-When not in the pool, Haley really enjoys reading (a huge fan of the Harry Potter series) and enjoying the company of her friends, getting out and experiencing the sounds and sights of Southern California going to sporting events from the LA Kings to the Lakers and the Dodgers along with her boyfriend Chase (who swam at USC as well, today a coach there).
-They reside together in Manhattan Beach.
+When not in the pool, Haley really enjoys reading (a huge fan of the Harry Potter series) and enjoying the company of her friends, getting out and experiencing the sounds and sights of Southern California going to sporting events from the Kings to the Lakers and the Dodgers as well as lots of concerts.